Skip to main content

 Once you've calculated your quantities, the next step is getting the timber home and keeping it in good condition before you use it.
 A few things I've learned the hard way:

 • Inspect before you buy if possible.
 Look for excessive knots, warping, splits, or signs of insect damage.
-Most yards will let you pick through the stack within reason, especially for smaller orders.
+Most yards will let you pick through the stack within reason, especially for smaller orders — though it's polite to restack neatly afterwards.

 • Store timber flat and supported to prevent warping.
-Stack it on level bearers (smaller pieces of wood) every 400–600mm, and keep the stack off the ground to avoid moisture wicking up.
+Stack it on level bearers (smaller pieces of wood) every 400–600mm, and keep the stack off the ground to avoid moisture wicking up from below.

-• Allow for acclimatisation if you’re working with timber indoors.
+• Allow for acclimatisation if you're working with timber indoors.
 Wood moves as it adjusts to the humidity of its environment, and cutting it before it settles can lead to gaps or buckling later.
-A week or two in the room where it will be used can make a difference.
+A week or two in the room where it will be used can make a noticeable difference, particularly with hardwoods.

 • Cover outdoor stacks loosely with a tarp or breathable cover, but allow airflow around the sides.
-Sealing timber in plastic can trap moisture and encourage mould.
+Sealing timber in plastic can trap moisture and encourage mould — I've ruined a few nice boards that way before learning to keep things ventilated.

 • For more detailed storage advice by species, see our article on how to store timber properly outdoors.